crazycooky77/ci_projects/README.md

 7. Resolved Performance issues identifiedb y Lighthouse 7a.
 Set max-height for blog images
 	7b.
 Converted all images to webp format
+	7c.
+Set explicit image sizes for all img tags

 ### Validator Testing